amireson/soilice/readme.md

 `qI` | Potential infiltration rate | `opts['infiltration']=1.0`
 `psiT` | Matric potential on upper boundary | `opts['infiltration']=0.0`
 `jTopBC` | Direct heat flux on upper boundary | Can always be used or set to zero.
+`jBotBC` | Direct heat flux on lower boundary | Can always be used or set to zero.
 `TInf` | Temperature of infiltrating water | `opts['withadv']=1.0`
 `TTop` | Temperature of the upper boundary | `opts['conductionTop']=1.0`
 `TBot` | Temperature of the lower boundary | `opts['conductionBot']=1.0`